trema/GEC13/hello_trema/hello_trema.md

 	  vendor::HelloTrema
 	Hello Trema!

-* Spawns several daemons and processes required for controller execution
+* Spawns daemons with necessary arguments required for controller execution
-* Ctrl-c to quit them all
 * Hides the complexity of Trema internal from users

 <!SLIDE small transition=uncover>
 # Run It Quick #################################################################

-* Easily start and stop a controller process with one command
+* Enables the quick start/stop of controller process with one `trema run` command
 * Test your controller quickly right after coding
 * Enables the tight cycle of "Coding, test, and debug"